ansible/awx/docs/workflow.md

 ### Workflow Run Details
 A typical workflow run starts by either POSTing to endpoint `/workflow_job_templates/\d+/launch/`, or being triggered automatically by related schedule.
 At the very first, the workflow job template creats workflow job, and all related workflow job template nodes create workflow job nodes.
 Right after that, all root nodes are populated with corresponding job resources and start running.
 If nothing goes wrong, each decision tree will follow its own route to completion.
 The entire workflow finishes running when all its decision trees complete.

+As stated, workflow job templates can be created with populated `extra_vars`.
+These extra_vars are the runtime extra variables of *any* spawned job, meaning that they will overwrite the existing extra variables of spawned jobs if present, and add new extra variables to spawned jobs if not.
+Note before the extra_vars set is applied as runtime job extra variables, it might be expaneded and over-written twice: first by corresponding survey spec, then by `ancestor_artifacts` field of parent workflow job node.

 Job resources spawned by workflow jobs are needed by workflow to run correctly.
 Therefore deletion of spawned job resources is blocked while the underlying workflow job is executing.